Identifying And Managing ADHD Risk Factors

 Genetics

-According to a recent study, genetics can play a substantial role in the risk factors for ADHD.
-Research data indicates that ADHD may be an inheritable condition with up to an 80% chance of developing when someone has a close blood relative, such as a parent or sibling, with the disorder.
-However, some researchers place that chance around 22%, leaving the subject open for debate to explain the enormous range.
+According to a recent study, there is a significant association between genetics and risk factors for ADHD.
+Research indicates that ADHD may be an inheritable condition with up to an 80% chance of developing when someone has a close blood relative, such as a parent or sibling, with the disorder.
+However, some researchers place that chance around 22%, leaving the meta-analysis open for debate to explain the enormous range.

-“While molecular genetic approaches have identified a range of potential candidate genes, it is now clear that the genetics of ADHD are characterized by a number of genes, each of which makes a small but significant contribution to the overall risk.” — Authors of The Genetics of ADHD.
+Some researchers have suggested that “While molecular genetic approaches have identified a range of potential candidate genes, it is now clear that the genetics of ADHD are characterized by a number of genes, each of which makes a small but significant contribution to the overall risk.”

 Researchers consider exposure to environmental toxins as another ADHD risk factor.
 Lead is often found in the paint and pipes in older buildings and has been known to cause or contribute to numerous health issues.
-Exposure to lead or other heavy metals, dangerous synthetic compounds like pesticides, and prenatal alcohol, substance, caffeine, or tobacco use may also be contributing factors.
+Exposure to lead or other heavy metals, dangerous synthetic compounds like pesticides, and prenatal alcohol, substance, caffeine, or tobacco use during the gestational age may also be contributing factors.
+For example, excessive exposure to maternal smoking may lead to ADHD, learning disabilities, or other psychiatric disorders later in life.

 A study from the American Professional Society of ADHD and Related Disorders found that even mild traumatic brain injuries (TBI) can increase the risk of developing ADHD.
 The study found that TBI effects can extend years after the original injury, with 62% of children more likely to have ADHD as late as six years after their TBI.
 In comparison, only 15% of children without TBIs in the study developed ADHD.